 Mental Health Challenges Linked to Loneliness

-Loneliness is more and more common among older adults in Ireland, affecting mental, emotional, and physical well-being.
+Loneliness is more and more common among older adults, affecting mental, emotional, and physical well-being.
 With a growing ageing population, understanding the factors contributing to loneliness and its consequences is crucial.

 Signs include depression and anxiety, cognitive decline and diminished quality of life.
 The mental health challenges associated with loneliness demand attention.
 Understanding these impacts is crucial for providing adequate support.